Particular/docs.particular.net/nservicebus/upgrades/asp-saga-pruning.md

 ### How to know if a system may be affected

-This bug will affect any system that has ever used sagas and NServiceBus.Azure v6.2.4 or lower.
+This bug will affect any system that has ever used sagas and NServiceBus.Azure Versions 6.2.4 or below.

 ## Patch Requirements